Feline Enteric Coronavirus Infection, FECV (Intestinal Infection with Coronavirus) in cats

 Prevention

 Finally, it is advisable to make the cats’ environment as stress-free as possible.
 Stress can weaken the immune system and increase susceptibility to infections.
-These measures can significantly reduce the risk of FECV infection.
+These measures can significantly reduce the risk of an FECV infection.

 Outlook on current research

-Another focus of research is on the development of preventive measures and treatments.
+Another focus of research is the development of preventive measures and treatments.
 There are promising studies on vaccines that could protect cats from FECV or its mutation.
 Although no vaccine is currently on the market that can completely prevent FIP, there are continuous efforts to improve the efficacy and safety of potential vaccines.

 In summary, research on FECV is diverse and focuses on several aspects of the disease.
-Advances in these areas could not only improve the understanding and treatment of FECV, but also contribute decisively to combating the associated deadly FIP.
+Advances in these areas could not only improve the understanding and treatment of FECV but also contribute decisively to combating the associated deadly FIP.

 Frequently asked questions (FAQs)